akebu6/Tutor/README.md

 5. The high score of each subject has not been fully integrated into the current working system.

 ## Future Plans
+- Add more questions in the subjects that have already been added
+- Add questions to the subjects that don't have any questions
+- Implement the account functionality
+- Update the UI